brianloveswords/cleansocket/README.md

 #### <code>FileExists</code>

-Emitted if the file exists and is **not** a socket, a FileExists error will be emitted to `error`.
+Emitted if the file exists and is **not** a socket.
 The following properties are added to the error in addition to the standard ones:

 * `stats`: An [fs.Stats](http://nodejs.org/api/fs.html#fs_class_fs_stats) object.
 * `filename`: Name of the file